cockroachdb/docs/v21.1/demo-automatic-cloud-migration.md

 toc: true
 ---

 CockroachDB's flexible [replication controls](configure-replication-zones.html) make it trivially easy to run a single CockroachDB cluster across cloud platforms and to migrate data from one cloud to another without any service interruption.
-This page walks you through a local simulation of the process.
+This page guides you through a local simulation of the process.

 ## Watch the demo